Loading and Storing Quality Checks

 # only works if DQX is installed in the workspace

-dq_engine.save_checks(checks, config=InstallationChecksStorageConfig(assume_user=True, run_config_name="default"))
+dq_engine.save_checks(checks, config=InstallationChecksStorageConfig(assume_user=True, run_config_name="main.default.input_table"))

-When using the profiler workflow to generate quality check candidates, the checks are saved to the location specified in the checks_location
+When using the profiler workflow to generate quality check candidates, the checks are saved to the location specified in the checks_location field of the configuration file.

 Saving quality rules in a Delta table without using DQX methods

-Quality rules can be stored in a Delta table as showcased above using DQEngine
+Quality rules can be stored in a Delta table as showcased above using DQEngine.

 You can also store them directly in a Delta table using Spark DataFrame API.